 Caravan batteries are quite different to car batteries, so it’s important to know how to charge and maintain them properly to get the best out of them.
 If looked after carefully and used efficiently, a leisure battery should meet several days’ basic habitation needs between charges and will provide many seasons of service before replacement.

 The battery is used to power the caravan’s 12-volt system – basically the lighting, water pump and fridge.
 Additional appliances can be run off the 12-volt system, but some items need the use of an inverter in order to work and will also increase the rate at which the battery is drained.
+It's important to know your general power usage and typical power consumption of the various devices you'd use in a caravan.

 Battery capacity is quoted in ampere-hours (Ah).
 The size of battery needed can be estimated from a combination of the length of time that the caravan will be in use between chargings, the amount of equipment in use and the length of time that equipment is switched on.